rwxrob/fluff/README.md

 go install github.com/rwxrob/fluff@latest
 ```

-Otherwise, grab the binary for your computer type:
+Otherwise, grab the binary for your computer and add put it someplace
+your computer will know to run it.

 ```
 curl ...